sdr-enthusiasts/docker-shipfeeder/README.md

     ghcr.io/sdr-enthusiasts/shipxplorer:latest
 ```

-This will run the container for five minutes, allowing a sharing key to be generated.
+This will run the container for 3 minutes, allowing a sharing key to be generated.
 Shortly after, you will see something like this:
 ```
 WARNING: SHARING_KEY or SERIAL_NUMBER environment variable was not set!